YaoGroup/ServerMantaince/README.md

 > Replace ~/tigressdata with the directory you want to mount on.
 And the NetID is your Princeton ID, not the one on this workstation.

 > **For Mac**
+> ----- Using SMB (Easier, Recommended)-----
+>
+> Mount /projects/LAI using SMB -- check out [this](https://ag.montana.edu/it/support/smb-macs.html).
+Or you prefer [do it in commnad line](https://gist.github.com/natritmeyer/6621231)
+>
+> Follow the tutorial, while use `smb://tigress-cifs.princeton.edu/fileset-lai ` as path, `PRINCETON\<NetID>` as username and password of your Princeton account.
 >
 > ----- Using SSH -----
 >
 > To use SSH protocol to mount the space.
 Open a terminal and install the followings using brew: